DavidCabestany/Are-Bigger-Models-Always-Better-/README.md

 # Deep Learning project
+## Are Large Language Models Better than Small Language Models?: A kind approach
 In this work we made a comparison of the results obtained in zero and few-shot BERT model with the results obtained in same characteristics